PrintM3D/Quad-Fusion-Docs/maintenance-guides/belt-tensioning-and-mechanical-leveling.md

    ![Gauging the Z-assembly Tension](../.gitbook/assets/w94x14fanyl02dp2-belttension.jpg)

-2. To tension the belt pull up as shown in the picture below, while tightening down the screw underneath the Promega.
+2. To tension the belt pull up as shown in the picture below, while tightening down the screw underneath the Crane.
 You should not have to pull hard to achieve the proper tension as tightening down the clamp can tension the belt.

    ![Tensioning the Z-assembly](../.gitbook/assets/xg91hfq6npl3of53-tensioningthebelt.jpg)